 SolTech Energy Sweden AB (publ)

 SolTech Energy develops and sells aesthetic and building-integrated solar energy products for all forms of real estate – commercial, public and residential.
-The products are a part of a building’s outer shell, as a roof or façade containing solar cells for the production of electricity.
-Soltech Energy Sweden AB (publ.) is traded on First North at Nasdaq Stockholm, under the symbol “SOLT” with over 15,000 shareholders.
-Also included in the concern are its jointly owned subsidiaries ASAB in Sweden and ASRE in China.
-The company’s Certified Advisor is Erik Penser Bank AB (securities broker).
+The products are part of a building’s outer shell in the form of a roof or a wall with integrated solar cells for the production of electricity.

 Investment in China

 SolTech’s investment in China is carried out by a jointly owned company, Advanced SolTech Renewable Energy (Hangzhou) Co.
 Ltd (ASRE), where SolTechs partner is Advanced Solar Power Hangzhou Inc. (ASP).
 The business model consists of having said jointly owned company, ASRE, responsible for the financing, installation, ownership, and periodic maintenance of solar energy installations mounted on the roofs of customer-owned facilities.
 The customer does not pay for the installed solar energy unit, but instead undersigns a long-term, 20-25 year contract to buy all the electricity the unit produces.
 ASRE’s income comes from the sale of electricity to customers, in combination with various forms of subsidies per produced kWh from the authorities.
 Focus is now concentrated on building a backlog of orders for 2019, with the goal of obtaining by the year 2021 an installed capacity of 605 MW, which in 2022 will be set into full operation, generating current annual sales amounting up to 1000 MSEK (100 MEUR).

 Solar conquers the world